freeCodeCamp/freeCodeCamp/guide/english/react/index.md

 ```

 2. React is Declarative for the most part in which we are concerned more with What to do rather than How to do a specific task.
 Declarative programming is a programming paradigm that expresses the logic of a computation without describing its control flow.
-Declarative programming comes with certain advantages such as reduced side effects(occurs when we modify any state or mutating something or making an API request), minimizing mutability(mostly abstracted), enhanced readability, fewer bugs.
+Declarative programming comes with certain advantages such as reduced side effects(occurs when we modify any state or mutating something or making an API request), minimizing mutability(mostly abstracted), enhanced readability and fewer bugs.

 3. Unidirectional dataflow.
 UI in React is actually the function of the state that means as the state updates it updates the UI as well.
 So our UI progresses as the state changes.